-In the continuous flow of unclear, biased, sometimes full of contradictions, and confusing information provided in the media, it can be difficult to understand which category of travelers is really authorized to enter Japanese territory at a precise moment.
+In the continuous flow of unclear, biased, and sometimes contradictory or confusing information provided in the media, it can be difficult to understand which category of travelers is really authorized to enter the Japanese territory at the moment.

-Additionally, a handful of airlines continue to run weekly round trips between Japan and the other continents.
-For example, three of the main companies (Air France, Japan Airlines and All Nippon Airways) have maintained direct flights ✈️ between Paris and Tokyo, every three days on average.
+Additionally, several airlines continue to run weekly round trips between Japan and the other continents.
+For example, three of the main companies (Air France, Japan Airlines and All Nippon Airways) have maintained direct flights ✈️ between Paris and Tokyo, every two to three days on average.

-As a complement to our article "When and how to travel in japan with looming coronavirus 🦠" (see below), we thought it was necessary to take stock on the gradual reopening of Japanese borders.
-This article will naturally be updated following new announcements made by Japanese government.
+As a complement to our article "When and how to travel in japan with looming coronavirus 🦠" (see below), we thought necessary to take stock on the gradual reopening of Japanese borders according to the visa type.
+This article will naturally be updated following new announcements by the Japanese government.

 🛂 Temporary visitors (tourists)

-Presently Japan has barred entry from 159 countries, in other words, almost 100% of foreign visitors.
+Tourists from all countries are currently barred entry in Japan.
 As far as Kanpai’s readers are concerned, the list includes Western Europe, Canada, the United States, and all developed countries, inter alia.

 Want to know when Japan will reopen its borders?
 Subscribe to Kanpai’s Newsletter and get information on real time:

 More precisely, the official temporary rule states that travelers cannot enter Japan if they stayed in one of these countries during the last 14 days.
 However, Japanese immigration implements a quite different interpretation of the law: the citizenship is considered above all else and entrance can be denied (although rarely) even if the traveler is abiding to the law.

 In early October 2020, the Japanese government announced the finalization of an access protocol for tourists in 2021 in view of a gradual reopening from the Olympic Games 🏅 (it has been delayed since).
 The conditions considered were: